maranga999/privacy-act-1.2/README.md

 -[ ] Information is protected, by security against loss or misuse

+* The use of encryption on all information

+* Regular purge and reassignment of passwords.

 -[ ] Everthing reasonably possible to prevent unauthorised use/disclosure

+* Only authorised users to have access to use,share or distribute data.